 We do not accept grants that limit our ability to carry out research as we see fit, and do not undertake research or accept funds at the request of outside organizations unless it is consistent with our existing research agenda, mission, and overall philosophy.
 We are transparent about our funding sources, announcing the receipt of funds through our normal communication channels.

 In cases where funding is offered for sponsored research or activities, its terms are set forth in agreements between the donor and the Hub, which include specific guarantees for academic independence.

 These policies apply in addition to the relevant policies of the VUB.
 We will continue to develop them further as needed to ensure that we are doing our utmost to maintain the integrity of the Hub, our work, and our community.

-Brussels Privacy Hub activities are made possible as a result of the financial support from partners including Data Industry Platform; Deutsche Telekom; the Future of Privacy Forum; Google; the International Association of Privacy Professionals (IAPP); the International Committee of the Red Cross (ICRC); Mastercard; the Organisation for Economic Cooperation and Development (OECD); and SAP.
+Brussels Privacy Hub activities are made possible through reliance on the resources of VUB Research group Law Science Technology & Society (LSTS) and on the financial support from partners including Data Industry Platform; Deutsche Telekom; the Future of Privacy Forum; Google; the International Association of Privacy Professionals (IAPP); the International Committee of the Red Cross (ICRC); Mastercard; the Organisation for Economic Cooperation and Development (OECD); and SAP.
 Further financing is obtained directly through activities including training and education.

 HAPPY VISITING SCHOLAR

 “Brussels is a natural place to come since it is a global hub when it comes to, among others, issues in data protection.
 In particular, the Brussels Privacy Hub serves as an important venue